 The top scoring clubs from each region as determined by the regional Hasler competitions, plus a team from the Combined Services, may compete in the Hasler Final at the end of the season.
-The number of clubs from each region will, be based on the number of affiliated clubs who have actively participated in the previous season, as indicated by Hasler Race results recorded on the MRC Website.
+The number of clubs from each region will be based on the number of affiliated clubs who have actively participated in the previous season, as indicated by Hasler Race results recorded on the MRC Website.
 Each region will automatically have 2 qualifying places, irrespective of the number of active clubs.
 Each region will receive an extra qualifying place for each 3 clubs in excess of 4.

-Active Clubs Qualifyin g places Active Clubs Qualifyin g places Active Clubs Qualifyin g places Active Clubs Qualifying places
+Active Clubs Qualifying places

 1-6 2 7-9 3 10-12 4 13-15 5

 16-18 6 19-21 7 22-24 8 25-27 9